GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-11/genesis-11.englishNatural.md

 and they settled there.

 And they said, man to his neighbor,
-"Come let us make-bricks bricks and let us burn to a burning."
+"Come let us make-bricks bricks and let us incinerate to an incinerating."
 And the brick was to them for stone, and the bitumen was to them for mortar.